technicalpickles/jeweler/README.markdown

  * git pushes to origin/master branch
  * git tags the version and pushes to the origin remote

 As is though, it doesn't actually get your gem anywhere.
-To do that, you'll need use rubyforge or gemcutter.
+To do that, you'll need to use rubyforge or gemcutter.

 ### Releasing to Gemcutter